ansible-community/ara/README.rst

 ARA is three things:

-1. An `Ansible callback plugin`_ to record playbook runs into a database
+1. An `Ansible callback plugin`_ to record playbook runs into a local or remote database
 2. A `CLI client`_ to query the database
 3. A `web interface`_ to visualize the database